pramsey/crunchyblog/plpython/index.md

     import subprocess

     #
-    # Function to run a system command and return the
+    # Utility function to run a system command and return the
     # resulting message string
     #
     errcode = 0